veyyz/application-security-lab/README.md

 11. Refresh the page and confirm that the site is no longer available.
 Go back to your github codespace and confirm that the messages "`all your base are belong to us`" and "`Server was forced to exit.`" appear in your terminal.

 ```
-Submit a screenshot of the terminal window in your codespace.
+Deliverable #4: Submit a screenshot of the terminal window in your codespace.
 ```

 ### Congrats you just hacked yourself! 🐱‍👤